 Best Spots to go Flounder Gigging

-The best flounder gigging spots will vary depending on where you’re located but there is only one strategy to the fall flounder run: find the major highways.
+The best flounder gigging spots to use your flounder gigging gear will vary depending on where you’re located but there is only one strategy to the fall flounder run: find the major highways.

 Think about the last hurricane your coastal town experienced.
 Everyone is trying to get out, and where do they go?
 The major highways.
 The same concept applies here.
 The flounder are going to the major highways and areas with water flow.